Point Cloud Processor Command

 Minimum grid size:

 The processor will continue to subdivide the maximum grid size until all of the point data in the grid falls within the elevation tolerance.
-If you wish to limit the grid size subdivision, you can enter a minimum grid size here, that will stop the calculations at that point and return the average point elevation of the remaining points in the bin center.
+If you wish to limit the grid size subdivision, you can enter a minimum grid size here, that will stop the calculations at that point and return the mean point elevation of the remaining points in the average position of the data in the cell (when using Mean Z coordinate mode).
+Note that edge cells where the data may not fill the entire area of the cell, the mean position is used, not the cell center for the created data points.
 If the subdivided grid cell fails the tolerance check it will be reported in the analysis pane at the end of processing.
+If you are using the Lowest or Highest Z coordinate mode, the actual location of the Lowest or Highest point is retained to avoid low / high biasing of the data that can adversely effect the result.

 Elevation range tolerance: